 Print-ready designs are one of the easiest ways to hit the ground running.
 These designs are ready to download and immediately upload to your favorite print-on-demand platform of choice.
 Of course, you also have the option to make your own edits or use elements from these designs for your own unique rendition.

 Design Elements (.svg, .png, vectors, etc.)

-Vexels has nearly 50,000 vector graphics at your disposal.
+Vexels also has a library of more than 50,000 vector graphics at your disposal.
 These give you true control over your creative process.
 Whether you are looking for an element to spice up a simple text-based design or you want a finished product, you have thousands of options to choose from.

-You can also access “sets” which include multiple designs that share color palettes and styling.
+You can also access “sets” which include multiple designs that share color palettes and styling options.
 This makes it easy to maintain a consistent feel across your artwork, products, and your brand.

 These elements provide a great foundation for your creative process.
 You can create numerous print-on-demand products and listings from a single Vexels element.

 Right now Vexels is giving my readers a free design asset bundle and a discount on their Merch subscriptions.
 You can sign up for Vexels and get the free design asset bundle here.

 One of the other nice things about Vexels is the built in t-shirt maker & mockup generator.
 While I still prefer the functionality of Canva for most of my design process, the Vexels T-Shirt Maker gives you an easy way to create and then tweak your design before downloading.

 You can search for vector elements and import them directly from the Vexels catalog.
 Easily add text, change colors, and add effects, all within the T-Shirt Maker interface.
 Once you are finished creating your new design, Vexels will automatically export it sized at 4500x5400px.
 This makes it easy to export your design and go straight to uploading it to Merch by Amazon.